State Examinations Commission

-The State Examinations Commission (Coimisiún na Scrúduithe Stáit) is the organisation that replaced the Examinations Branch of the Department of Education in Ireland.
+The State Examinations Commission (Coimisiún na Scrúduithe Stáit) is the organisation that oversees the development, assessment and certification of second-level examinations in Ireland, namely the Junior Cycle and the Leaving Certificate.
+It replaced the Examinations Branch of the Department of Education in 2003.

 History

 The State Examinations Commission is a State body established by statutory order on 6 March 2003.
 The Commission assumed responsibility for the operation of the State Certificate Examinations from the Department of Education.

 The State Examinations Commission has an online system which allows examination candidates to view their results on its website.

 Organisation

 The commission is staffed by civil servants and there are five Commissioners appointed by the Minister for Education.

 Functions

 The commission oversees the state examinations at secondary education level in Ireland.
 Its offices are located in Athlone, County Westmeath.
 The two examinations the commission oversees for accreditation and certification are: